fujianto/plain-logger/readme.txt

 == Changelog ==

 = 1.1.1 =
-* Add new action to make it compatible on Theme frontend testing
+* Add new action to make it compatible on Theme frontend testing.
-* Fix admin hiding submit button for other setting page
+* Fix admin hiding submit button for other setting page.
+* Load plugin class faster to make the usable on other plugins / themes.

 = 1.0.0 =
 * Initial release